Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/m8/readme.md

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m8/003.png)

  ## 4
-Writing python program, which should reads html document, parses it, and shows it’s title
+Writing python program, which reads html document, parses it, and shows it’s title

 The code:
 ```python